A generalized mass-to-horizon relation: a new global approach to entropic cosmologies and its connection to $\Lambda$CDM: Introduction

-In this letter, we introduce a new general MHR, not necessarily linearly, from which, starting from Hawking temperature, a new definition of entropy on the cosmological horizon can be obtained.
+In this work, we introduce a new general MHR, not necessarily linearly, from which, starting from Hawking temperature, a new definition of entropy on the cosmological horizon can be obtained, which will be thermodynamically consistent in accordance with the holographic principle.
 We will use this new definition in the context of entropic cosmology \cite{Easson:2010av, Easson:2010xf}, where entropic force terms, motivated to be coming from the boundary terms in the Einstein-Hilbert action, are added to the Einstein field equations and are considered to be responsible for the Universe's current accelerated phase.
-It should be noted that in entropic cosmology, General Relativity is assumed and Einstein Field equations for the FLRW background are solved.
-Thus, the idea of entropic force differs from Verlinde's entropic gravity \cite{Verlinde:2010hp}, in which gravity is defined as entropic force as an emergent phenomenon.
+It should be noted that in entropic cosmology, General Relativity is assumed and Einstein Field equations for the Friedmann–Lemaître–Robertson–Walker (FLRW) background are solved.
+Thus, the idea of entropic force differs from Verlinde's entropic gravity \cite{Verlinde:2010hp}, in which gravity is defined as entropic force, which is considered as an emergent phenomenon.

+The remainder of the paper is as follows.
+In Sec.~II, we discuss entropic force models.
+In Sec.~III, we define the new generalized horizon entropy using the new generalized mass-horizon relation.
+In Sec.~IV, we apply the newly introduced entropy in the context of entropic cosmology, and in Sec.~V, we introduce the tools required to analyze the newly developed generalized entropic force models using the most recent data from various probes.
+Lastly, we present the main discussion of our analysis in Sec.~VI, and the conclusions in Sec.~VII.